thatbuzzguy/cert-o-matic/readme.md

 -Certomat client should be able to request certificates by message queue -Certomat client should be able to request certificates by file drop

+Icons made by http://www.flaticon.com/authors/freepik from http://www.flaticon.com and is licensed by Creative Commons 3.0 BY